ospalh/3d-printing/README.md

 ## 3d printing

-This is collection of FreeCAD and OpenSCAD files, scripts, and other files for 3d printing designs i came up with or found and remixed.
+This is a collection of FreeCAD and OpenSCAD files, scripts, and other files for 3d printing designs i came up with or found and remixed.

 Several have been published on [thingiverse](https://github.com/ospalh/3d-printing/tree/develop/y-belt-holder), a few on [YouMagine](https://www.youmagine.com/ospalh/designs).